nimish-gupta/blog/content/posts/2020-04-05-shell-password-less-authentication.md

    	res.json({ token });
    });
    ```
 2. `\login\verify\mail` -> GET route used for verifying the token using the email.
 This route will be called when we click on the link sent in the email.
-This function will verify that the email has valid token and if yes then change the user's verified property to true.
+This function will verify that the email has the valid token and if yes then change the user's verified property to true.

    ```javascript
    router.get('/login/verify/mail', (req, res) => {